Refunds and Voids

 Recommended Action:

-If the donor confirms the dispute was made in error, they can contact their bank to cancel it.
+If your organization receives a chargeback, reach out to the donor to clarify the charge, as many disputes are filed by mistake.
+If the donor confirms the dispute was opened in error, they can contact their bank to cancel it.

 Important Clarification:

 If the dispute is reversed by the bank, the original donation amount will be reinstated in your Anedot account.
+However, the $15 chargeback fee is imposed by the card issuer and remains non‑refundable, even if the chargeback is successfully overturned.

 How Anedot Handles Chargebacks:

-Credit card companies may take time to process disputes and refunds, which can occasionally lead to timing overlaps.
+Credit card companies may take time to process both disputes and refunds, which can lead to timing overlaps.
 If a donor initiates a dispute after a refund has already been issued, a chargeback fee may still be applied by the card issuer.
+If this results in a duplicate refund, Anedot will automatically correct it so you are not charged twice for the same transaction.

 ACH Returns